 With the holiday season quickly approaching, it’s time to start to think about gifts for the special people in your life.
 These stamped tile coasters would make great gifts for teachers, party hosts, or anyone!
 They are actually great year-round gifts too.

 They are simple and inexpensive to make.
 All you need are a few supplies:

 - StazOn ink pad

 - felt pads

 I like the natural stone with all the imperfections so I chose a tumbled travertine tile.
 I found a pack of nine tiles at Home Depot for under $4.00.
 Remember before you get started make sure to clean your tile with a damp rag to get all the dust off.
 That way the stamp will adhere to the tile better.

 There are so many wonderful stamps to choose from that I had a hard time deciding.
-I selected a larger Italian script stamp and a medium size scroll stamp so I could layer the scroll on top of the script.
-To achieve the layering look it’s best not use the same color ink.
+I selected a larger Italian script stamp and a medium-size scroll stamp so I could layer the scroll on top of the script.
+To achieve the layering look it’s best not to use the same color ink.
 I used Dove Gray for the script and Jet Black for the scroll.
-Afterwards I found some leaf stamps that I could use for fall hostess gifts.
+Afterward, I found some leaf stamps that I could use for fall hostess gifts.

 After the ink has dried, place felt pads on the bottom of the tile so they won’t scratch the surface.
 I used 3/4″ pads and placed them onto the four corners.
 You can use a different size felt pads or even try those clear rubber pads instead.

 Wouldn’t these make a great hostess gift?
 Just wrap up a set of four with a ribbon.